menkhus/miner/README.md

 Topic keyword mining is the easiest use case, with NLP features being provided next.

-The presentation layer is restful with JSON putput, and there is a simple web app that allows for configuration, management, viewing and searching of content.
+The presentation layer is restful with JSON output, and there is a simple web app that allows for configuration, management, viewing and searching of content.

-(c) Mark Menkhus, May 2015
+(c) Mark Menkhus, August 2015
 License is the Apache license (see License.md)